top of page

 Bamboo Water Use

-Processing (Textile): “Bamboo fabric” in the market is usually bamboo viscose rayon, not purely mechanical fiber.
-Producing viscose involves pulping bamboo (often with chemicals like sodium hydroxide) and spinning regenerated cellulose.
-According to a Water Footprint Assessment, viscose fiber has a footprint of ~3,000 m³ per tonne (≈3,000 L/kg) of yarn {waterfootprint.org} – mainly due to chemical use and wastewater management.
-Thus bamboo viscose’s processing (bleaching, washing) adds a substantial blue/grey footprint beyond the cultivation stage.
-By comparison, mechanically extracted bamboo linen (an artisan process in Kerala) avoids most chemicals, but yields <5% fiber by weight and is not industrially scaled in India.
+The term "bamboo fabric" usually pertains to bamboo viscose rayon, rather than purely mechanical fiber.
+Producing viscose requires pulping bamboo (often with chemicals, such as sodium hydroxide) and spinning regenerated cellulose.
+A Water Footprint Assessment shows that viscose fiber has a footprint of around ~3,000 m³ per tonne (≈3,000 L/kg) of yarn, primarily due to chemical usage and wastewater management.

 Comparative Water Footprint Tables